Navigating the dynamic noise landscape of variational quantum algorithms with QISMET: Background

+\emph{\textbf{Variational Quantum Algorithms:}} Variational algorithms expect to have innate error resilience due to hybrid alternation with a noise-robust classical optimizer~\cite{peruzzo2014variational, mcclean2016theory}.
+An overview of this process is illustrated in Fig.~\ref{fig:vqa}.
+There are multiple applications in the VQA domain such as the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum} and the Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational}.
+Our applications in this work target VQE but QISMET is broadly applicable across all VQAs.
+An important application of VQE is the ground state energy estimation of a molecule, a task that is exponentially difficult in general for a classical computer~\cite{Gokhale:2019}.
+Estimating the molecular ground state has important applications in chemistry, such as determining reaction rates and molecular geometry.
+At a high level, VQE can be conceptualized as a guess-check-repeat algorithm.
+The check stage involves the preparation of a quantum state corresponding to the guess.
+This preparation stage is done in polynomial time on a quantum computer, but would incur exponential cost in general on a classical computer.
+This contrast gives rise to a potential quantum speedup for VQE~\cite{Gokhale:2019}.
 The quantum circuit used in each iteration of VQE (and VQA in general) is termed an ansatz which describes the range of valid physical systems that can be explored and thus determines the optimization surface.
 Traditionally, the ansatz is parameterized by 1-qubit rotation gates.
 The VQA problem is represented as a Hamiltonian and is a linear combination of multiple Pauli terms.
 The lowest eigenvalue of the Hamiltonian corresponds to the system's ground state energy~\cite{mcclean2016theory}.
 Every iteration, the VQA objective function calculates the expectation value of this Hamiltonian.
 This objective function is derived from ansatz measurements over different bases.
 An illustration of this is shown in Fig.\ref{fig:qismet_design_qc}.

+\emph{\textbf{Classical Tuning for VQAs:}} The classical tuner/optimizer variationally updates the parameterized circuit until the measured objective converges to a minimum.
+For simple VQA problems and in the presence of minimal noise, the optimization surface is convex around the global minimum and smooth~\cite{9259985}.
+As noise increases, in line with NISQ machines, the optimization surface can potentially become non-convex and non-smooth.
+The surface contour worsens as the problem complexity increases because of increase in circuit depth, number of parameters, and entanglement spread~\cite{9259985}.
+In this work we predominantly focus on the popular Simultaneous Perturbation Stochastic Approximation (SPSA)~\cite{SPSA} optimizer which has shown some robustness to noise.
+SPSA is a method of stochastic gradient approximation, which only requires two measurements of the objective function per iteration, regardless of the dimension of the optimization problem.